-Several vehicles and some of the equipment items were obtained at no cost to taxpayers by private donations.
+Several vehicles and some equipment items were obtained at no cost to taxpayers by private donations.
 The cost for these items is listed as "no initial cost".
+All remaining equipment was funded through the SBSO budget unless otherwise noted.

 Unmanned Aircraft System (UAS) - An unmanned aircraft of any type that is capable of sustaining directed flight, whether preprogrammed or remotely controlled (commonly referred to as an unmanned aerial vehicle (UAV)), and all supporting or attached systems designed for gathering information through imaging, recording or any other means.
-Description, guantity, capabilities, and purchase cost
+Description, quantity, capabilities, and purchase cost